LimDragonIron/LimDragoniron/README.md

 - 📝 **TypeScript:** Written in TypeScript to ensure type safety and better development experience.
 - 🌙 **Responsive Design:** Optimized for various screen sizes, ensuring a seamless experience on both desktop and mobile devices.
 - 🚀 **Hosting:** The portfolio is hosted on Vercel, providing fast and reliable performance.
+- 🎨 **Framer Motion:** Adds animations using Framer Motion for a dynamic user experience.
 Explore the repository to learn more about the implementation and code structure.

 ### 👉 [WebRTC Fullstack](https://github.com/LimDragonIron/webrtc-fullstack)